fsprojekti/rack-warehouse-jetmax/README.md

 # Rack warehouse model for PLC

-Rack warehouse implementation with JetMAx HiWonder robotic arm in NodeJs runtime environment.
+Rack warehouse implementation with JetMax HiWonder robotic arm in Node.js runtime environment.

 ## Devices

-There are two hardware devices JetMax robot and Raspeberry pi.
+There are two hardware devices: JetMax robot and Raspberry Pi.

 ### Robot
-Rack warehouse has 4 docs with capacity to stack 4 packages on top of each other as is shown in figure
+Rack warehouse has 4 docks with capacity to stack 4 packages on top of each other as shown in figure below.

 <img src="https://i.ibb.co/P4Gwz2q/photo-2022-07-15-15-23-13.jpg" width="600">